-Ready to be launched with its counterpart from China on 2 February, GomX-4B is built from six standard 10 cm CubeSat units.
+Ready to be launched with its counterpart from China on 2 February, GomX-4B is built from six standard 10 cm (4 in) CubeSat units.

 Much quicker to build and cheaper to launch than traditional satellites, ESA is making use of CubeSats for testing new technologies in space.

 The main goal is to test the radio link at varying distances, routing data from one satellite to the other, then down to the ground.
 GomX-4A, from the Danish Ministry of Defence, will remain in position while ESA’s GomX-4B maneuvers up to 4500 km away.